Loading

 Wikipedia contributors.
 Take 6.
 Wikipedia, The Free Encyclopedia.
 December 7, 2010, 19:50 UTC.
 Available at: http://en.wikipedia.org/w/index.php?title=Take_6&oldid=401108678.
 Accessed December 10, 2010.

-May 1, 2012
+May 01, 2012

 Huntsville, AL — With the popularity of televised vocal competitions like the explosive a cappella show The Sing Off and the mania over singing driven comedy dramas like Glee, Take 6 is the original torchbearer for the first instrument.
 The ten-time Grammy and ten-time Dove winners, Take 6, (Claude McKnight, Mark Kibble, Joel Kibble, Dave Thomas, Alvin Chea and Khristian Dentley) celebrate their 25th Anniversary this year and have a lot to be grateful for.
-The distinguished Gospel/Jazz vocal group, heralded by Quincy Jones as the "baddest vocal cats on the planet!' are the quintessential acapella group and model for what vocal genius is.